Isle of Skye Itinerary for 5 Days: Top Places, Map & Tips

 Planning Your Isle of Skye Trip

-Unless you book an organized Isle of Skye tour, you will need a car in order to see the best of the Isle of Skye.
+Unless you book an organized Isle of Skye tour (see below), you will need a car to explore the area.
+We use and recommend this website for car rental.

 The closest bigger airport is Inverness (3 hours away).
-Alternatively, you can also drive to the Isle of Skye from Edinburgh or Glasgow (around 5-6 hours driving).
-You can find some of the best deals for rental cars here.
+Alternatively, you can also drive to the Isle of Skye from Edinburgh or Glasgow (around 5-6 hours by car).

 Scottish cows on the Isle of Skye